 • Put the dry ingredients in a medium-sized mixing bowl.
 (Flour, corn starch, salt, onion powder, garlic powder, turmeric, baking soda, and baking powder).

-• Pour in the water and stir the batter until it becomes a smooth paste.
+• Pour in the water and stir the batter until it forms a smooth paste.

 • Put the cauliflower pieces into the batter and toss until well coated.